-If the TXSS-REQ-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent to start the BRP TXSS is 1, the initiator shall transmit an EDMG BRP-TX packet to the responder.
-The total number of sectors trained in the packet sent is N, where N is equal to the value of the TXSS-SECTORS subfield in the EDMG BRP Request element sent in the BRP frame that started the procedure.
+If the TXSS- RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent to start the procedure is 1, the initiator shall transmit one EDMG BRP-TX packet to the responder.
+The total number of AWV configurations trained in the packet is N, where N is equal to the value of the TXSS-SECTORS subfield in the EDMG BRP Request element sent in the BRP frame that started the procedure.

-The one or more EDMG BRP-TX packet sent by the initiator in a BRP TXSS procedure shall be separated by SIFS interval provided sufficient time is available for the complete transmission of those packets within the SP allocation or TXOP.

-Figure 63 — Timing parameters for BRP TXSS
+For a MIMO BRP TXSS procedure, the initiator shall transmit an EDMG BRP-TX packet and, as defined in 30.9, the TRN field of the EDMG BRP-TX packet shall consist of N orthogonal waveforms, where N is the number of transmit chains of the initiator.
+The receiver shall obtain channel measurements during the reception of the transmitted EDMG BRP-TX packet using all of its DMG antennas simultaneously, and provide feedback for each of its DMG antennas, as defined in 10.38.9.5.4.
+If the TXSS-RESPONDER subfield within the EDMG BRP Request element in the BRP frame sent to start the procedure was 1, the responder shall then transmit one EDMG BRP-TX packet and, as defined in 30.9, the TRN field of the EDMG BRP-TX packet shall consist of N orthogonal waveforms, where N is the number of transmit chains of the responder.

 For each EDMG BRP-TX packet transmitted in a BRP TXSS procedure, the Packet Type field within the L-Header and the EDMG TRN Length, EDMG TRN-Unit P, EDMG TRN-Unit M, and EDMG TRN-Unit N fields in the EDMG-Header-A are set to indicate the configuration of the TRN field appended to the packets.

 10.38.9.5.4 BRP TXSS feedback